temporalio/documentation/docs/java/workflows.md

 Workflow.continueAsNew(input1, ...);
 ```

-It is also possible to continue execution as a completely different Workflow type.
+It is also possible to continue execution as a completely different Workflow Type.
 In a Workflow class called `YourWorkflow` for example, we can create a Workflow Stub with a different type and
 call its Workflow method to continue execution as that type: